wswsy81/open-deep-research/README.md

 Disabled models will appear grayed out in the UI but remain visible to show all available options.
 This allows users to see the full range of available models while clearly indicating which ones are currently accessible.

 To modify these settings, update the values in `lib/config.ts`.
 The changes will take effect after restarting the development server.

+### OpenRouter Integration

+OpenRouter provides access to various AI models through a unified API.
+By default, it's set to 'auto' mode which automatically selects the most suitable model, but you can configure it to use specific models of your choice by modifying the models section in the configuration.

 ### Important Note for Reasoning Models